-One way of addressing these issues, is to create a core case for support that sets out all the key information needed for a range of donors and other stakeholders.
-This can then be adapted to meet the needs of specific donors or tailored to support different fundraising and communications activity.
+You can not only write letters and proposals for grant funding bid applications more quickly, but also make these more effective, by writing a charity fundring case for support that sets out all the key information needed.
+This can then be adapted to meet the needs of specific trusts and foundations, and also tailored for other fundraising project proposals, funding bids and donation letters and communications activity.
 The advantages are:

-· Much of the core material for each bid, or other communication, can simply be picked up from the core case, making bid writing quicker and easier.
+· Much of the core material for each funding bid, or other communication, can simply be picked up from the case for support, making bid writing quicker and easier.

 · All the key facts and information are available, so you present the best case each time and the information included in all material is clear and consistent.

 · It is a very useful briefing sheet that can be used by those meeting with funders and responding to questions, to ensure they are fully briefed.

 Health check your fundraising effectiveness in 30 mins, to find ways to secure more income, and access the 50+ grant funder lists and Funding Finder database.

 To find the free help and funding you need – Register Now

 Quality always counts in writing fundraising grant applications, so here's a template that will enable you to how to write a simple, compelling fundraising case for your charity.